Svíčková: Preparation

 Svíčková, or svíčková na smetaně (beef tenderloin), is a typical Czech dish and one of the most popular Czech meals.
-It is tenderloin boiled or roasted with vegetables (carrots, parsley root, celeriac, and blue onion, red onion, silver onion or pink onion), spiced with black pepper, juniper, allspice, bay leaf, and baked together, then vegetables and gravy are gathered, mashed/mixed with sour double cream and boiled for sauce.
-It is generally served with bread dumplings (houskové knedlíky), whipped cream and cranberry sauce.
+It is topside boiled or roasted with vegetables (carrots, parsley root, celeriac, and red onion, silver onion or pink onion), spiced with black pepper, juniper, allspice, bay leaf, and baked together, then vegetables and gravy are gathered, mashed/mixed with sour double cream and boiled for sauce.
+It is generally served with bread dumplings (houskové knedlíky), whipped cream and lingonberry sauce.
 In most restaurants and canteens the staff actually boil the beef and vegetables together in one pot, instead of roasting it.

 Varieties

 Svíčková na smetaně is served with a cream (smetana) topping and usually with cranberry sauce and slice of lemon in many restaurants around the Czech Republic.

 Bohemian immigrants to the United States following the First World War have passed on an older variation of the dish to subsequent generations, while regional tastes and product availability have influenced its preparation.
 Svíčková made in the Chicago area, for example, rarely includes vegetables in its final presentation, but instead incorporates them into a vinegar-based marinade suffused with crushed allspice and bay leaves.

 Vegetarian restaurants in the Czech Republic also prepare the dish without the use of meat.
 Instead, they use a vegetarian sirloin usually made from soy, and the broth does not contain meat.